 Transaction families are a big part of this platform.
 Without the transaction families, the network won’t be functioning at all.
 Furthermore, you are free to implement a custom transaction family to define the requirements more clearly.

-However, the Hyperledger Sawtooth does offer some data model for transaction families that you can use.
+However, the Hyperledger Sawtooth tutorial does offer some data models for transaction families that you can use.
 These are –

 - BlockInfo Transaction Family: You can use this one for storing information about the historic blocks.